AbdulkerimFettahoglu/RSocket101/README.md

 We will walk through all types of communication between agents that is provided by RSocket.
 There is a presentation about RSocket, feel free to download and examine it.

 ### How To Test "rsocket-server"
 You should use "rsocket-cli".
 You can find the commands in this document to test your server.
-To see more details about RSocket CLI visit it's [GitHub page.](https://github.com/making/rsc)
+To see more details about RSocket CLI visit its [GitHub page.](https://github.com/making/rsc)

 Test endpoint of your "request response" model.
 ```